An abstract approach to polychromatic coloring: shallow hitting sets in ABA-free hypergraphs and pseudohalfplanes: Dual problem and pseudohemisphere-hypergraphs

 For the moreover part, notice that as $F\Delta Y \Delta X'= F\Delta Y \Delta X\Delta Y=F\Delta X$, the hyperedges of $\HH$ and $\HH'$ are indeed the same. \end{proof}

 \begin{remark} Lemma~\ref{lem:pushbackABA} suggests that instead of our linear ordering of the vertices, we could consider them in circular order.
-Indeed, let the vertices be points in a circle, where for every vertex the point opposite it on the circle is also a vertex, called its negated pair.
+Indeed, let the vertices be points in a circle, where for every vertex the point opposite to it on the circle is also a vertex, called its negated pair.
 Now take a hypergraph on such a circular point set which contains exactly one point from each opposite pair and is {\em circular ABAB-free}, that is, it does not contain two sets, $A$ and $B$, and four points, $a,b,c,d$, that are in this order around the circle for which $a,c\in A\setminus B$ and $b,d\in B\setminus A$.
 It is easy to see that such a hypergraph is also circular ABABAB-free, and restricting it to any consecutive subset of half of the vertices is an ABA-free hypergraph with the same (non-circular) order.
-For example, $(a,b,c,\bar a, \bar b, \bar c)$ would be the circular order, where the original base set is $S=\{a,b,c\}$, and a set would be $F=\{a, c, \bar b\}$.
-After we apply Lemma~\ref{lem:pushbackABA} with $Y=\{a\}$, the ``new'' base set becomes $S=\{b,c,\bar a\}$.
+For example if the original base set is $S=(a,b,c)$ in this order and a set in the family is $F=\{a, c\}$, then in the circular order the base set is $(a,b,c,\bar a, \bar b, \bar c)$ and $\{a, c, \bar b\}$ is $F$.
+After we apply Lemma~\ref{lem:pushbackABA} with $Y=\{a\}$, we essentially rotate the non-circular base set by one in the circular order and the ``new'' base set becomes $S'=\{b,c,\bar a\}$.
+In the circular order $F$ is still $\{a, c, \bar b\}=\{\bar b, c, \bar {\bar a}\}$ which is $\{c\}$ over $S'$ (as only $c$ is non-negated compared to $S'$).

-Our earlier results could be translated to this abstraction as well, which models the above rotational symmetry of pseudohalfspheres in a more natural way.
+Our earlier results could be translated to this abstraction as well, which models the above rotational symmetry of pseudohemispheres in a more natural way.
 However, further statements we prove are still non-trivial even in this model, so we will stick with our original linear ordering of the vertices. \end{remark}